bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-okta-sso-for-bitrise.md

    As a workaround, we suggest you to copy the URL and paste it in a new tab.
 It will work!
 For all other browser types, you should be safely landing to the **Authorization** page.

 If all went well, you should be on your Bitrise Dashboard.
-If you go to the **Groups** tab the organization, you can see that you are automatically added as a SAML user.
+If you go to the **Groups** tab the Organization, you can see that you are automatically added as a SAML user.
 All org members, who enable SAML SSO, appear here automatically.

 ![](/img/groups-saml-enabled.png)

 Please note that at this stage, SAML SSO has not been enforced as the only gateway to the Bitrise org.
 You can only enforce it if all org members have completed the above steps.
 You can check each org [member's status](/team-management/organizations/saml-sso-in-organizations/#checking-saml-sso-statuses-on-bitrise) (enabled or disabled) if you click the **Review Users** button on the org's **Single Sign-On** tab.

-## Enforcing SAML SSO on the organization
+## Enforcing SAML SSO on the Organization

 To be able to sign into Bitrise exclusively via SAML SSO, you have to [enforce SAML on the organization](https://devcenter.bitrise.io/team-management/organizations/saml-sso-in-organizations/#about-saml-sso-enforcement).
 Mind you!
 You can only enforce SAML SSO on the org, if all Organization members have enabled their SAML SSO connection.